 Ambulance services are reported using HCPCS Level II codes.
-Guidelines for ambulance services are separate from other providers including facilities, drugs, and pharmaceuticals provided within the boundaries of the state of Alaska.
+Guidelines for ambulance services are separate from other services provided within the boundaries of the State of Alaska.
 See the HCPCS section for more information.

 OUTPATIENT FACILITY

 The Outpatient Facility section represents services performed in an outpatient facility and billed utilizing the 837i format or UB04 (CMS 1450) claim form.
 This includes, but is not limited to, ambulatory surgical centers (ASC), hospitals, and freestanding clinics within hospital property.
 Only the types of facilities described above will be reimbursed using outpatient facility fees.
 Only those charges that apply to the facility services-not the professional-are included in the Outpatient Facility section.